velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 Cassil rolls her eyes.
 "Since when do you care about what happens to random fucking prisoners?"

 "Cassi."
 Safris takes her softly by the neck with both hands.
 "You're one of the People.
 No one here is a 'random fucking prisoner' -- they're all real people, with real lives, real, heartbreaking stories more often than not, and they *all* need some kind of help to get those lives turned back around.
-This isn't just some birdcage, some hole for Rosie spies and prisoners of war.
+This isn't just some birdcage, some hole for robin spies and prisoners of war.
 Everyone here matters, *everyone* here is worth fighting for, and on top of that I'm taking a liking to you."

 Cassil gazes into her eyes.
 "You really believe, don't you?" she murmurs.
 "In the Society, I mean."